A message from the Pediatric, Adolescent, and Young Adult Gender Health team

 - Family education and support

-- Gender-affirming hormone therapy
+- Gender-affirming hormone therapy for ages 18 years or older

-- Consult with our mental health providers
+- Consults with our mental health providers

 - Referrals to other specialists, as needed